Accessing your Dental Records

 We are committed to keeping you informed about your treatment and answering any questions you might have.
 The information you are seeking can often be easily provided if you ask your dentist during your next appointment.

 Do you want your dental records from your previous dentist?
-Do you want your dental records with stored with us?
+Do you want your dental records stored with us?
 No problem!
 We are happy to help you with this.
 Just let us know.

 If you require more detailed or historical information, or specific documents, accessing that health information may require some time and, in the case of electronic clinical information, provision of this information in a readable format.
 Download Form Here

 Under privacy law, patients have rights of access to dental information held about them by this practice.
 If you would also like to see the records we hold about you and your treatment please let us know.